CoffeSiberian/wan-failover-mikrotik/README.md

 The application performs the following operations:

 1. Establishes an SSH connection to the MikroTik router
+2. Iterates through configured WAN interfaces with their associated routes
-2. Pings a destination (default: one.one.one.one) through each WAN interface
+3. Pings a destination (default: one.one.one.one) through each WAN interface's VLAN
+4. Checks the current status of each route in the MikroTik router
-3. Based on ping results, enables or disables corresponding routes in the MikroTik router
+5. Based on ping results, automatically enables or disables corresponding routes
-4. Manages routing rules for LAN and guest networks
+6. Logs WAN status changes (activation/deactivation) to the console

 ## Prerequisites